-- Water based muds (WBMs), where the continuous fluid phase is water; - Synthetic based muds (SBMs), where the continuous fluid phase is a well characterised synthetic organic compound (NADF);
+- Water based muds (WBMs), where the continuous fluid phase is water. - Synthetic based muds (SBMs), where the continuous fluid phase is a well characterised synthetic organic compound (NADF).

-The choice of drilling fluid will be made at early stage in consultation with ANP.
+The choice of drilling fluid was made at an early stage in consultation with ANP.